LinusU/flutter_web_auth/flutter_web_auth_2/README.md

 ### Troubleshooting `callbackUrlScheme`

-- `callbackUrlScheme` must be a valid schema string or else this wont work.
+- `callbackUrlScheme` must be a valid schema string or else this library won't work
-- A valid RFC 3986 URL scheme must consist of "a letter and followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-")."
+- A valid RFC 3986 URL scheme must consist of "a letter and followed by any combination of letters, digits, plus "`+`", period "`.`", or hyphen "`-`"
-- scheme = ALPHA *( ALPHA / DIGIT / "+" / "-" / "." )
+- scheme = `ALPHA *( ALPHA / DIGIT / "+" / "-" / "." )`
-- This means you can not use underscore "_", space " " or uppercase "ABCDEF...".
+- This means you can not use underscore "`_`", space "` `" or uppercase "`ABCDEF...`".
 It must also not start with a number.
 See [RFC3986#page-17](https://www.rfc-editor.org/rfc/rfc3986#page-17)
 - Examples of VALID `callbackUrlScheme`s are `callback-scheme`, `another.scheme`, `examplescheme`
 - Examples of INVALID `callbackUrlScheme`s are `callback_scheme`,`1another.scheme`, `exampleScheme`